-External lower value pull up and pull down resistors (for a stronger bias) may be used to boost fail-safe in the presence of higher noise levels.
-The pull up and pull down resistors should be in the $5 \mathrm{k}\Omega$ to $15 \mathrm{k}\Omega$ range to minimize loading and waveform distortion to the driver.
-The common-mode bias point should be set to approximately 1.2V (less than 1.75V) to be compatible with the internal circuitry.
-Please refer to application note AN-1194 "Failsafe Biasing of LVDS Interfaces" for more information.
+External pull up and pull down resistors may be used to provide enough of an offset to enable an input failsafe under open-circuit conditions.
+This configuration ties the positive LVDS input pin to VDD thru a pull up resistor and the negative LVDS input pin is tied to GND by a pull down resistor.
+The pull up and pull down resistors should be in the $5k\Omega$ to $15k\Omega$ range to minimize loading and waveform distortion to the driver.
+The common-mode bias point ideally should be set to approximately 1.2V (less than 1.75V) to be compatible with the internal circuitry.
+Please refer to application note AN-1194, "Failsafe Biasing of LVDS Interfaces" for more information.